What you need to know as as far as supplies and safety for the first time juicer.

 Many people will by a kit thinking this will give me exactly what I need.
 I don't really like kits because you get a lot of what you need but also stuff you don't need and youíre stuck with what ever quality they decide to give you which is usually the cheapest.
 My though is get what you need and not what you donít need.
 It will usually be far cheaper and you get better quality.

-If your going to steep in hot water or in an Ultrasonic cleaner you will want to purchase glass bottles.
-Soft Plastic bottles as they age may deposit some of its plastic molecules into the mix which may be a health concern.
+If your going to steep your mix in hot water or in an Ultrasonic cleaner or intend to store your liquid supplies for a long period you will want to purchase glass bottles.
+Hard Plastic glass like bottles as they age may leach some of its polymer molecules into the mix which may be a health concern.
+Soft plastic squeeze bottles are not good choices for long term storage because they tend to leach oxygen through the bottle walls over a long period of time causing excess oxidation.
+Soft plastic squeeze bottles do not present a polymer leaching issue like the harder plastic bottles and are a better solution for short term storage.

 To see more on steeping read my other blogs at: